in a Pecan Shell

 In an interview with a former trainee, he recalled how demoralizing

 a forced march.
-“The war was over for them, but it hadn’t even started for us.”
+“The war was over for them, but it hadn’t even started

-from 1942 to 1946, Camp Howze served as an infantry training facility during World
+In operation from 1942 to 1946, Camp Howze served as an infantry training

-a military installation here.
+of establishing a military installation here.
 Attracted by the community's

 of the Gainesville Municipal Airport.
 Services provided for the soldiers

 and a base newspaper, the "Camp Howze Howitzer."